17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 As an Amazon Associate, I earn from qualifying purchases.
 We may receive a commission for purchases made through these links.
 This site also contains affiliate links to products besides Amazon and we may also receive a commission for purchases.

-Of the three National Lakeshores in the United States, Apostle Islands may be the least known and most underrated.
+Of the three National Lakeshores in the United States, the Apostle Islands is the least talked about and most underrated.
+That doesn’t mean that the Apostle Islands are lacking things to do!

 Although probably the most difficult of the three lakeshores to access, the Apostle Islands have no shortage of things to do and see.